 SLT members will quietly advise staff at an appropriate time where they can see scope for improving behaviour management and will intervene if a relevant sanction has not been applied fairly and consistently in line with the Positive Discipline Sanction Protocol.
 SLT members will ensure relevant training and support is put in place for teachers who need to develop their behaviour management skills.

+SLT members are paired with a Year group and can be an avenue of support for Year Leaders.
 SLT members will support staff with any students who are not co-operating.

 Head of Pastoral Care (Mr Andy Williams)